viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 Windows Update for Business empowers IT administrators to ensure that their organization's Windows client devices are consistently up to date with the latest security updates and features.
 By directly connecting these systems to the Windows Update service, administrators can maintain a high level of security and functionality.

-Administrators can utilize group policy or a device management solution like Microsoft Intune, to configure Windows Update for Business settings.
+Administrators can utilize group policy or a device management solution like Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>, to configure Windows Update for Business settings.
 These settings control the timing and manner in which updates are applied, allowing for thorough reliability and performance testing on a subset of devices before deploying updates across the entire organization.

 This approach not only provides control over the update process but also ensures a seamless and positive update experience for all users within the organization.
 By using Windows Update for Business, organizations can achieve a more secure and efficient operational environment.